tomjoht/tomjoht.github.io/_posts/2016/1/2016-01-21-apply-agile-principles-to-personal-projects.md

 title: How to apply agile processes to manage your life's projects
 categories:
 - technical-writing
 keywords:
 description: "The same scrum approaches used to manage software development projects can also be used to manage projects in your own personal life.
 If you follow the core scrum principles, you might actually be able to get \"twice as much done in half the time,\" as Jeff Sutherland, co-founder of agile, promises."
 image: https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/thumbnails/agileprinciplesthumb.png
 ---

 ## The challenge of keeping up
 At the upcoming [TC Camp](http://www.tccamp.org/), during a brief 5-minute feud activity, Marta Rauch and I are going to provide our perspectives on the following question:

 >How can I keep up with all the tools, technologies, info and other stuff to stay marketable?
 What happened to the good old days when all you needed to know was FrameMaker?

 Admittedly, I can't help but feel caught in the same technological rat race, barely keeping my head above water.
 I do have some strategies that work somewhat for me, but there is a guy who I think does have genuine insight.
 His approach is one we're all familiar with and use daily in our jobs as technical writers in IT environments.
 Yes, I'm talking about agile and the scrum principles put forward by its co-founder, Jeff Sutherland.

+{% include ads.html %}

 In Jeff Sutherland's book [Scrum: The Art of Doing Twice the Work in Half the Time](http://www.amazon.com/Scrum-Doing-Twice-Work-Half/dp/038534645X), Sutherland explains that scrum processes (a type of agile development) aren't just intended for the software industry: